Jammy2211/PyAutoLens/docs/general/workspace.rst

     - The default settings used by every *non-linear search*.
     - Visualization, including the backend used by *matplotlib*.
     - The priors and notation configs associated with the light and mass profiles used for lens model-fitting.
-    - The behaviour of different (y,x) Cartesian grids used to perform lens calcluations.
+    - The behaviour of different (y,x) Cartesian grids used to perform lens calculations.
     - The general.ini config which customizes other aspects of **PyAutoLens**.

 Checkout the `configuration <https://pyautolens.readthedocs.io/en/latest/general/installation.html#installation-with-pip>`_